-PostScript - So here it is February of 2019 and I decided to make a few changes to "The Blog About My Blog".
+PostScript - So here it is April of 2019 and I decided to make a few more changes to "The Blog About My Blog".
 More than an entire year has gone by and many stories have been added to the blog.
 I am thankful for every family that has participated and I am forever grateful for being allowed to be involved in the Batten community.
 These are ordinary people that have been asked to do something that is extraordinary.
+In the promise, they have become completely amazing to those of us that are on the outside looking in.
 Writing these stories is a challenge for me in several ways but it has been well worth the effort.
 My life has been changed by the entire experience and the love that I have for the little warriors that battle Batten Disease has grown exponentially.
 I will always be indebted to the people that helped get this whole thing started and for that reason, they will always be dear to me.
 I have a feeling that I am not finished yet and I will continue to write for as long as I am able.
+I am not finished!
 Thanks again for your interest in that which has become so important to me!

 Please take the time to join me on my group Facebook page.
 It's named: